kc0buk/giphy-search-take-home/README.md

   search results, and setup the entire package to be fully automated.
 This was the first time I've used Postman for automated API testing, but I will definitely be adding this tool to my testing regime going forward.

-4. How to Dockerize a Java/Spring application, and pass the environmental variable to the image during the build process.
+4. How to Dockerize a Java / Spring application, and pass environmental variables to the image during the build process.

-    This was the first time I have Dockerized a Java/Spring application, and only my second time ever Dockerizing an application.
-After getting the Dockerfile setup and attempting to launch the application, it would not launch .
+    This was the first time I have Dockerized a Java / Spring application, and only my second time ever Dockerizing an application.
+After getting the Dockerfile setup and attempting to launch the application, it would not launch.
 Docker desktop only said `EXITED(0)`.
-I've learned from previous experience, that generally means the application can't find the correct environmental variables its looking for.
-After a bunch of Googling, I discovered the best way to pass the environmental variable to the image is by including it in a docker-compose file, using the following syntax.
+I've learned from previous experience, that generally means the application can't find the correct environmental variables necessary to launch the application.
+After a bunch of Googling, I
+       discovered the best way to pass environmental variables to the image is by including them in a docker-compose file, using the following syntax.

        environment: